 18. Have Breakfast

-In fact, a study conducted at Harvard revealed that obesity rates are roughly 40 to 50 percent lower in people who have breakfast on a consistent basis, compared with those who skip breakfast.
+A study conducted at Harvard revealed that obesity rates are roughly 40 to 50 percent lower in people who have breakfast on a consistent basis, compared with those who skip breakfast.

 A healthy breakfast will make you less likely to be hungry and possibly overeat over the remainder of the day.